Emergency Roofing Services ➢

 Sometimes, roof flashing damage progresses beyond what simple repairs can fix.
 Recognizing these situations is crucial to maintaining your home’s water-tight integrity.
 Extensive rust or corrosion that has eaten through the metal, multiple holes or cracks that span large sections, or flashing that has completely detached from the roof surface are clear indicators that replacement is necessary.
 Additionally, if your Tulsa home has experienced repeated leaks despite previous repair attempts, it’s likely time for complete flashing replacement.

 When replacing roof flashing, start by carefully removing the surrounding roofing materials that overlap the damaged flashing.
 For step flashing, this typically means lifting shingles without damaging them.
 Use a flat pry bar to remove fasteners and gently lift the old flashing away.
-Measure the dimensions precisely before cutting new flashing material from galvanized steel, aluminum, or copper sheeting, allowing for proper overlaps of at least 3 inches.
+Measure the dimensions precisely before cutting new flashing material, allowing for proper overlaps of at least 3 inches.
+For chimney step flashing, ensure at least 2-inch overlaps, and make sure metal extends at least 4 inches up vertical surfaces for wall flashing installations.

 Install the new flashing by placing it in the exact position of the old piece, ensuring it extends properly under shingles and over the roof surface.
 Secure it with appropriate fasteners, typically roofing nails, placed outside areas exposed to water flow.
 Apply a bead of roofing sealant along all edges and seams.
 For chimney flashing, work systematically from bottom to top, ensuring each piece overlaps correctly to channel water downward.
 This careful installation process, while time-consuming, provides years of protection against Tulsa’s unpredictable weather patterns.